-Any reverse repurchase agreement or similar financing transaction, if a fund elects to treat all reverse repurchase agreements or similar financing transactions as derivatives transactions for all purposes under the Rule.
+- Any short sale borrowing; and - Any reverse repurchase agreement or similar financing transaction, if a fund elects to treat all reverse repurchase agreements or similar financing transactions as derivatives transactions for all purposes under the Rule.

-The SEC limited the types of derivatives to which the Rule applies to those that "involve the issuance of a senior security, because they involve a contractual future payment obligation."
-Consistent with this approach, but unlike in the SEC's 2015 Proposal, the Rule's definition of derivatives transaction includes short sale borrowings.
+The SEC limited the types of derivatives to which the Rule applies to those that "involve the issuance of a senior security, because they involve a contractual future payment obligation."23 Consistent with this approach, but unlike in the SEC's 2015 Proposal, the Rule's definition of derivatives transaction includes short sale borrowings.
 The Adopting Release explains the characterization of a "short sale" as a derivatives transaction as follows: "[t]he value of a short position is . . . derived from the price of another asset, i.e., the asset sold short," and "[a] short sale of a security provides the same economic exposure as a derivatives instrument, like a future or swap, that provides short exposure to the same security."
 In a revision to the 2019 Proposal, the Rule includes reverse repurchase agreements and similar financing transactions in the definition of derivatives transaction if a fund elects to treat them as such for all purposes under the Rule.
 Otherwise, reverse repurchase agreements and similar financing transactions are subject to the asset coverage requirements of Section 18 of the Investment Company Act.
-The Adopting Release states that the definition of derivatives firm and standby commitment agreements, subject to the Delayed Settlement Transactions Exception, which allows funds (and Money Market Funds) to invest in securities on a when-issued securities, TBAs, dollar rolls, and bond forwards are potentially covered by the Delayed Settlement Transactions Exception.
+The Adopting Release states that the definition of derivatives transaction is intended to include firm and standby commitment agreements, subject to the

+Delayed Settlement Transactions Exception, which allows funds (and Money Market Funds) to invest in securities on a when-issued or forward settling basis, or with a non-standard settlement cycle.
+The Adopting Release suggests that when-issued securities, TBAs, dollar rolls, and bond forwards are potentially covered by the Delayed Settlement Transactions Exception.

-2. VaR-Based Limits on Fund Leverage.
+2. VaR-BASED LIMITS ON FUND LEVERAGE.